raemondarellano/git/cheatsheets.md

 ############## To delete your git file to your staging #################

-to delete your git file to your working directory
+to delete your git file

 git rm  --cached my_file